mjs2430/design/content/saratoga/time.md

 ---
-title: "time"
+title: time
-description: "Used for publish and modified times."
+description: Used for publish and modified times.
-level: "atom"
+level: atom

 ---
 Timestamps are always displayed on their own line, so `<time>` is converted to a block level element by default.

 #### EXAMPLE